 Assessments/Initial Requirements:

 Assessment is a process that identifies service needs.
 The WIOA youth program design requires an objective assessment of academic levels, goals, interests, skills levels, abilities, aptitudes, and supportive service needs; it also measures barriers and strengths.
 It includes a review of basic and occupational skills, prior work experience, employability potential, and developmental needs.
-Assessment results are used to develop the Individual Service Strategy (ISS).
+Assessment results are used to develop the ISS.
 The requirements of the objective assessment or the individual service strategy is not required if the program provider determines that it is appropriate to use a recent objective assessment or individual service strategy that was developed under another education or training program.
 Reference WIOA Sec.
 129(c)(1)(B), 20 CFR § 681.290 and TEGL 21-16

 Local programs must use assessment instruments that are valid and appropriate for the target population, and must provide reasonable accommodation in the assessment process, if necessary, for individuals with disabilities.
 Career-related assessments include but not limited to assessments of prior work experience, employability, interests, and aptitudes.

 Assessments must also consider a youth’s strengths rather than just focusing on areas that need improvement.
-The LWDB must have written policy to define the acceptable assessment tools and versions of those tools.
+The LWDB must have a written policy to define the acceptable assessment tools and versions of those tools.

 Individual Service Strategy (ISS):